adempiere/adempiere-ui-gateway/docs/scripts/README.md

-# Diagnostic Scripts
+# Utility Scripts

-This directory contains diagnostic tools for troubleshooting the ADempiere UI Gateway stack.
+This directory contains utility scripts for the ADempiere UI Gateway stack:
+- **Diagnostic scripts** for troubleshooting
+- **Backup scripts** for database management

 ## Timezone and Time Synchronization Scripts